|About Nelson County

 to the community as physician in 1970.
 Currently it is staffed by one physician and a

 In 1972, the name was changed from Community Hospital at McVille to Community

 Hospital in Nelson County and an effort was made to better serve the health needs of the

-better-enable the financing of the building project.
-Since that time, the debt has been
+to better-enable the financing of the building project.
+Since that time, the debt has be

 In 2000, the hospital was designated as a 20-bed Critical Access Hospital with a Swing